-All MIBTP scholars will join a programme of skills training in year 1.
-Applicants are required to select an area of study (Food Security, Bioenergy and Industrial Biotechnology or Molecules, Cells and Systems) but may join the programme with or without selecting a preferred project.
-Part of the skills training programme includes short rotation projects and students are able to choose a PhD project once they have experienced these differing research environments.
+All MIBTP scholars will join a programme of skills training in year 1Link opens in a new window.
+Applicants are required to select an area of study (Sustainable Agriculture and FoodLink opens in a new window, Understanding the Rules of LifeLink opens in a new window, Renewable Resources and Clean GrowthLink opens in a new window or Integrated Understanding of HealthLink opens in a new window) but may join the programme with or without selecting a preferred project.
+Part of the skills training programmeLink opens in a new window includes short rotation projects and students are able to choose a PhD project once they have experienced these differing research environments.

 Potential PhD projects are provided to give applicants an idea of the breadth of research within MIBTP and specific research topics at each University.
 You can browse all projects via the links below, divided into specific areas within each theme.
 Additional projects will become available during Year 1 and students can work with potential supervisors during their first year to develop a particular project.

 - fees (at UK rate)

 - a tax free stipend of at least £15,609* p.a (to rise in line with UKRI recommendation)

 - a travel allowance in year 1